ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/about-page.md

 ...
 ```

-This will allow us to read the `package.json` file and get some important informtion from it:
+This will allow us to read the `package.json` file and get some important information from it:

 ```typescript
 import { Component, OnInit } from '@angular/core';